Guarded Kleene Algebra with Tests: Automata Learning: Comparison with Moore automata

 \subsection{Embedding of GKAT automata}

 Comparing the GKAT automaton in \autoref{GLStarmT3} with the Moore automaton (with input $\At \cdot \Sigma$ and output $2^{\At}$, short $M$\emph{-automaton}) in \autoref{LStarmT4} suggests that the latter can be recovered from the former by adding a sink-state with which halting transitions can be made explicit.
 The result below formalises this idea.
-The language semantics of Moore automata is defined as usual; for completeness, it is recalled in \autoref{Mooreautomataacceptance}.
+The language semantics of Moore automata is defined as usual.

 \begin{restatable}{lemma}{embeddinglanguage} Given a $G$-automaton $\mathscr{X} = (X, \delta, x)$, let $f(\mathscr{X}) := (X + \lbrace \star \rbrace, \langle \partial, \varepsilon \rangle, x)$ be the $M$-automaton with